-Chapter One If steam really could come out of a person’s ears, Autumn Hamilton would have been a geyser.
-She was standing at the entrance of the Town and Country Nursery, a yellow chrysanthemum in each hand, scowling as she watched the exchange between her neighbor’s granddaughter and the man who had come not only to take custody of her, but to extricate her from Finch’s Crossing.
+Chapter One Autumn Hamilton stood at the entrance to the Town and Country Nursery, a yellow chrysanthemum in each hand, scowling.
+As she watched the exchange between her neighbor’s granddaughter and the man who had come to take custody of her, she grew angrier and angrier.
 Five-year-old Heather Christianson, who hadn’t spoken a word since her parents died six weeks earlier, was pointing at a big pumpkin languishing in the field, still attached to the vine.
-The man, whom Autumn judged to be in his mid-thirties, and probably not too happy to be standing on the edge of a muddy pumpkin patch in his expensive Italian loafers, shook his head no.
+The man, whom Autumn knew to be in his mid-thirties, and probably not too happy to be standing on the edge of a muddy pumpkin patch in his expensive Italian loafers, shook his head no.

 “We’ll get one later when we can come back with Nanna’s truck,” he said, loudly and slowly, the way people do when they are unaccustomed to speaking to children.
 “We have to buy Nanna’s apples first, remember?”
 Then he tugged Heather away from the pumpkins toward the pick-your-own orchard beyond.
 The little girl glanced longingly back over her shoulder at the pumpkins as she tripped along behind him.